milescyx/DIGITAL-FORENSICS-INVESTIGATION-WITH-AUTOPSY/README.md

 - Problem Solved: This step allowed me to automate evidence extraction and analysis, ensuring that critical artifacts (deleted files, file types, and suspicious data) were efficiently identified for further examination.
 <img width="1920" height="1080" alt="Screenshot (400)" src="https://github.com/user-attachments/assets/4319bd68-e00d-4ad1-acb3-6f2be7ff4907" />
--Since this was a drug related investigation, I created a custom keyword list in Autopsy.
+- Since this was a drug related investigation, I created a custom keyword list in Autopsy.
 The list included terms connected to drugs, which helped narrow down the search and detect relevant digital evidence more efficiently.

 - Problem Solved: By creating a focused keyword list, I ensured that the search targeted drug related communications, files, and financial transactions, instead of wasting time on irrelevant data.
 This increased both the accuracy and speed of the investigation.
 <img width="1920" height="1080" alt="Screenshot (403)" src="https://github.com/user-attachments/assets/a88ae9dd-8bf1-4151-9d3e-9f1f667287dd" />